Best AI Search Readiness Tools in 2026 [Comparison]

 The most widely-used traditional SEO platform, with AI-oriented features added incrementally.
 Partnered with Otterly.ai for deeper AI search integration.
 Schema and content format auditing is present but shallow compared to dedicated tools.

 Semrush's competitive research and keyword database remain unmatched.
-If you're choosing between Semrush and a dedicated AI readiness tool, the honest answer is: get both.
-Semrush tells you what people search for.
-AI readiness tools tell you whether AI engines can extract your answers.
+If you are choosing between Semrush and a dedicated AI readiness tool, the honest answer is: get both.
+Semrush tells you what people search for on Google.
+AI readiness tools tell you whether AI engines can extract and cite your answers.
 Different questions.

 • Strengths: Largest keyword and backlink database, Otterly partnership adds AI monitoring, comprehensive competitive research